Genivia/ugrep/README.md

 Color intensities may differ per platform and per terminal program used, which affects readability.

+Option `-y` outputs every line of input, matching and non-matching as context.
+The use of color helps distinguish matches from the non-matching context.

 To produce color-highlighted results:

     ugrep --color -R -n -k -tc++ 'FIXME.*'

-To page through the color-highlighted results with pager `less -R`:
+To page through the color-highlighted results with pager (`less -R` by default):

     ugrep --color --pager -R -n -k -tc++ 'FIXME.*'

+To display a hexdump of a zip file itself (without decompressing), with color-highlighted matches of the zip magic bytes `PK\x03\x04`:

+    ugrep --color -y -XU 'PK\x03\x04' some.zip

 To use predefined patterns to list all `#include` and `#define` in C++ files: